 My current focus is Information Visualization; as a discipline, it singularly melds my skills and interests in graphic design, user interfaces, programming, data mining, etc.

-Other active areas of interest include intersections (and cross-pollinations) between art, music, distributed networks, creative collaboration, generative art, programming languages, linguistics, physical controllers.
+Other active areas of interest include UI/UX and intersections (and cross-pollinations) between art, music, machine learning, distributed networks, creative collaboration, generative art, big data, linguistics, physical controllers.

 A selection of companies and organizations I have worked with/for over the years: